spacedriveapp/spacedrive/CONTRIBUTING.md

 > [!TIP]
 > Linux & macOS users can download a bundle of sample files for testing via `pnpm test-data` (requires `curl` & `tar`)
 >
->  The test files will be located in a directory called `test-data` in the root of the spacedrive repo.
+>  The test files will be located in a directory called `test-data` in the root of the Spacedrive repo.

 To run the **Tauri desktop** app, run:
 ```